 Start by asking your friends and family who they use when they remortgage.
 If this is not fruitful then you need to ask our friend, Google!

-Google ‘independent no fee mortgage broker’.
+Google ‘independent no fee broker’.
 This will give you a list of brokers and mortgage advisers near you that may be able to help with your remortgage.

 Now the next bit is important!
 Grab a coffee and spend ten minutes finding a broker that ticks all the following attributes.
-Not only a free mortgage broker but also a good one!
+Not only a free broker but also a good one!
 A mortgage adviser that really looks after their customers.
 The easiest way to do this is to have a look at their website.
 Are they modern and do they communicate with a modern app like WhatsApp ?

-Does the mortgage broker have ‘raving fans’ as clients?
+Does the broker have ‘raving fans’ as clients?
 Look at the Trust Pilot and Google reviews.
 There should be lots of them and they should be 5 stars.
 Take time to read a few.
 Do the reviews read really well?

-A mortgage broker will be able to search the whole mortgage market including your current mortgage lender to get a better interest rate and keep those monthly mortgage payments as low as possible having access to thousands of mortgage deals.
+A broker will be able to search the whole mortgage market including your current mortgage lender to get a better interest rate and keep those monthly mortgage payments as low as possible having access to thousands of mortgage deals.

 With over 14,000 different rates to choose from and over 100 mortgage providers, this could be quite a task if you were to do it yourself!
 If you mortgage earlier, raise capital you will feel the benefits of the mortgage deal quicker.

 Yes, the interest rate is important however so is paying for mortgage costs as little as possible.
-It is very easy to pay Booking fees, Arrangement fees, Valuation survey fees, and legal fees.
+It is very easy to pay Booking fees, Arrangement fees, mortgage valuation survey fees, and legal fees.
 This may increase your overall monthly mortgage payments.
 It is very possible to find a mortgage rate and deal with all these for FREE!

-- FREE Surveys
+- FREE mortgage valuation survey